bkammerling/ubuild-jekyll/wunder_collections/_clients/rheinenergie.md

 the_details: As a municipal energy supplier, RheinEnergie has long been a pioneer in electromobility.
 It was only natural for the company to launch an additional service for climate-friendly transportation, which it did by introducing 400 e-mopeds in the city of Cologne under the name rhingo.
-Powered by <a href="www.wundermobility.com/fleet" title="">Wunder Fleet</a>, rhingo is able to serve younger audiences and existing customers by bringing sustainable shared mobility to local hotspots.
+Powered by <a href="https://www.wundermobility.com/fleet" title="Wunder Fleet"><strong>Wunder Fleet</strong></a>, rhingo is able to serve younger audiences and existing customers by bringing sustainable shared mobility to local hotspots.
 company_url: https://www.rhingo.de/
 description: RheinEnergie and Wunder Mobility believe that shared mobility services add value to communities by providing alternative transportation methods and by